wujiang0156/MCAT-UNet/README.md

 **MCAT-UNet** is an open-source semantic segmentation model based on mmsegmetation, which mainly focuses on developing advanced remote sensing image segmentation.

+The proposed MCAT-UNet can extract local representations and capture long-range spatial dependencies to segment geographic objects more efficiently in complex scenarios with low computational complexity.

 ## Install
 - First, you need to download mmsegmentation and install it on your server.